10 Things you have to See Near Prague

 Ceský Krumlov is an essential visit if you want to feel like you are in the Middle Ages.
 This small town is undoubtedly one of the most beautiful in the whole country and I recommend you to book an excursion from Prague.

-The medieval center of the town, as well as the Latran district (located at the foot of the castle) are part of the list of World Heritage Sites of Unesco.
-Also, overlooking the town is an imposing 13th century castle, one of the largest in the Czech Republic.
+The medieval center of the town, as well as the Latran district, located at the foot of the castle, are part of the list of World Heritage Sites of Unesco.
+Overlooking the town is an imposing 13th century castle, one of the largest in the Czech Republic.

-The castle of Ceský Krumlov was the residence of several kings and its interior, which can be visited, is really impressive.
+Ceský Krumlov Castle was the residence of several kings and its interior, which can be visited, is really impressive.
 In addition to its rooms, it is worth strolling through the garden that surrounds it and approach the revolving theater of Baroque style that is there.

 How to get to Ceský Krumlov